ZEDA.IO

 Poor trial conversion

 These metrics revealed a consistent pattern: users struggled to experience value early, disengaged after initial exploration, and rarely converted from trial to paid.
-Onboarding friction, unclear navigation, and poor feature discoverability were the primary contributors.
+Onboarding demanded too much effort before users understood the product's value, while unclear navigation and poor feature discoverability added more friction.

 Key insights